Anuj11/document-management-app-demo/README.md

 # document-management-app-demo
-user can upload only odf documents and display
+user can upload only pdf documents and display
 1) go to terminal and create virtual env
 ## virtualenv .env
 2) then active env.